 I consider it an honor to assist you through your process of becoming conscious of and utilizing your strengths, integrating the aspects of yourself, and discovering and revering your true Self.
 My goal is to provide support, encouragement, compassion, and unconditional positive regard to adults, children, adolescents, and families while guiding them to find their inner resources and true Selves so that they may heal, grow, and learn to thrive in life.

-I specialize in evaluation and treatment of anxiety, depression, trauma, stress related disorders, substance use, bipolar, OCD, relationship issues, social issues, marriage and family therapy, parenting, grief/loss, child/adolescent behavioral disorders, as well as other common developmental concerns across the lifespan.
+Specialties include: evaluation and treatment of anxiety, depression and post-partum, trauma, stress related disorders, substance use, bipolar, OCD, relationship issues, marriage and family problems, parental coaching, spirituality issues, grief and loss, child and adolescent behavioral disorders, self-harm and cutting, as well as other common developmental concerns across the lifespan.

 I specialize in professional and compassionate support for women along life’s journey.
 As daughters, wives, girlfriends, mothers, students, professionals, grandmothers, and just as people—we face a multitude of stressors unique to us.
 I use a holistic, and integrative approach that emphasizes the mind-body connection and how it relates to overall functioning.
 I can walk beside you as you navigate the peaks and valleys of each stage of life.

 I am an L.P.C. with a Dual Master’s Degree in Rehabilitation Counseling and Mental Health Counseling.
 My Bachelor’s Degree is in Theology with minor in Psychology and Justice and Peace.

 I specialize in life stressors that concern women of all ages such as: